dougeby/IntuneDocs/intune/get-support.md

 ## Definition of a support incident

 A support incident is defined as a single support issue and the work needed to resolve it.
 A single support issue cannot be broken down into subordinate problems.
 If you can identify subordinate problems, each subordinate problem is considered as a separate incident.
 Multiple contacts and off-line research may be needed to resolve a given issue.
-The time spent in delivering these solutions is independent of the amount you will be charged.
+The time spent delivering these solutions is independent of the amount you are charged.

 "Break-fix" support is included with subscriptions to Microsoft Intune and Mobile Device Management for Office 365, so opening additional support incidents never incurs additional charges.

-If a support engineer asks that you open additional support incidents for additional issues, please understand that it’s in the best interests of everyone.
+If a support engineer asks that you open additional support incidents for additional issues, understand that it’s in the best interests of everyone.
 Thank you for your understanding and partnering with us to provide world-class support experiences!

 For prices per incident and levels of severity, see [Professional Support Options](https://support.microsoft.com/gp/offerprophone).